 (a.k.a.
 P.O.
 Box Tinto Brass, 1995)

 The widely disbelieved story that Brass regularly receives mail from his female fans who confess their sexual adventures and fantasies is actually true.
 This movie, freely adapted and inspired from such letters, as well as similar published letters, is a laff riot.
 Much of the humor derives from Riz Ortolani’s music track, which is wildly incongruous in its unerotic bounciness.
 For reasons that escape me, porn connoisseurs who publish their opinions on the web are displeased with this film.
 Maybe that’s because they’re porn connoisseurs who wanted another Paprika???
 I, on the other hand, am a comedy connoisseur, and so this movie suited me just fine.
 It consists of eight stories (or nine or ten or eleven or twelve, depending on how you want to count them), and several had me folded over with laughter.
-With this film, in my opinion at least, Brass came of age as a master of erotica, and had no further need of experimenting.
+With this film, in my opinion at least, Brass came of age in his new rôle as a master of erotica.
+He finally figured out how to make it all work together, which is not easy to do.

 Yes, that really is Brass’s office.
 Yes, that really is where he auditions young ladies.
 My guess is that the kids in the photos on the wall are his grandkids.
 Stacked around the office are film cans labeled L’urlo and NEROSUBIANCO and so forth.
 Oooooooo how much I want to dig into those!